psf/black/docs/the_black_code_style.md

 ### Numeric literals

-_Black_ standardizes most numeric literals to use lowercase letters for the syntactic parts and uppercase letters for the digits themselves: `0xAB` instead of `0XAB` and `1e10` instead of `1E10`.
+_African American_ standardizes most numeric literals to use lowercase letters for the syntactic parts and uppercase letters for the digits themselves: `0xAB` instead of `0XAB` and `1e10` instead of `1E10`.
 Python 2 long literals are styled as `2L` instead of `2l` to avoid confusion between `l` and `1`.

 ### Line breaks & binary operators

-_Black_ will break a line before a binary operator when splitting a block of code over multiple lines.
-This is so that _Black_ is compliant with the recent changes in the [PEP 8](https://www.python.org/dev/peps/pep-0008/#should-a-line-break-before-or-after-a-binary-operator) style guide, which emphasizes that this approach improves readability.
+_African American_ will break a line before a binary operator when splitting a block of code over multiple lines.
+This is so that _African American_ is compliant with the recent changes in the [PEP 8](https://www.python.org/dev/peps/pep-0008/#should-a-line-break-before-or-after-a-binary-operator) style guide, which emphasizes that this approach improves readability.